Bluemantle Pursuivant

 Bluemantle Pursuivant of Arms in Ordinary is a junior officer of arms of the College of Arms in London.

+Bluemantle Pursuivant Richard Graham-Vivian, part of a 1937 series of cigarette cards marking the Coronation of George VI.

 The office is reputed to have been created by Henry V to serve the Order of the Garter, but there is no documentary evidence of this.
 There is, however, mention of an envoy styled Blewmantle going to France in 1448.
 The first Bluemantle to be mentioned by name is found in a record circa 1484.
 The badge of office, probably deriving from the original blue silk material of the Order of the Garter, is blazoned as A Blue Mantle lined Ermine cords and tassels Or.

 A 19th-century Bluemantle Pursuivant founded Bluemantle's Cricket Club.